 Know Before You Go

-- In 2022, all climbers staying overnight on big wall climbs in Yosemite are required to have a wilderness climbing permit.
+- As of May 2021, all climbers staying overnight on big walls in Yosemite are required to have a wilderness climbing permit.

 - If you are doing a day climb, you don’t need a wilderness climbing permit.